Six Months in Santa Monica

 The earliest family trip I recall was on a train, from California to Cambridge, Illinois.
 Perhaps we took the train because it was winter, and we couldn’t count on roads all the way across the country to be passable, but this is speculation.
 I’m not sure if it involved all four of us, including Sue as a toddler, or if she might have been left behind with a baby-sitter (Grammie?).
 We sat in seats in a regular coach train car, for the entire trip, sleeping in the seats during the two or three nights the trip took.
 (The train took us to Galesburg, just 15 or 20 miles south of Cambridge; Grandpa picked us up in his car.)
 We must have walked to the dining car for meals, though I don’t remember that.
 I remember just two things from the trip itself.
 First, a stewardess gave me a coloring book and some crayons, to occupy my attention.
-Second, I recall asking why we had to sleep in our seats, instead of getting a private room with berths.
+Second, I recall asking why we had to sleep in our seats, instead of getting a room with berths.
 I was given to understand the question was impertinent.

 One more thing I remember: the smell of diesel fuel at the train station.
-After that trip, I wouldn’t smell it again until my first visits to Europe, in the ‘90s, when train travel between cities was very common.
+After that trip, I wouldn’t smell it again until my first visits to Europe, in the ‘90s, where train travel between cities was very common.

 And one more: arriving in Cambridge, waiting in the back seat of a car with one of my cousins, while outside it was dark and snowy.
 My first experience of snow.